bubbafat/bubbafat.github.io/_posts/2024-04-19-anycubic-kobra-neo-first-gen-1-braindump.md

 <h2>Missing All Hardware</h2>

-I bought the Anycubic Kobra Neo from a seller on eBay who resells Anycubic returns as-is with no warrenty.
-These are not refurbished and I was warned they would be in an unknown condition (i.e., they do not inspect their returns).

-It arrived and looked promising.
-The packing foam looked intact and every place that looked like it should have a thing had a thing.

-But in the end it was missing all the hardware (screws and washers), half of the tools (hex key and wrench), a calibration tool, the IEC power cord, all paperwork, and the SD card.
+When I picked up this printer it was missing all the hardware (screws and washers), half of the tools (hex key and wrench), a calibration tool, the IEC power cord, all paperwork, and the SD card.

 The biggest problem was the hardware.